 Tips and Variations

-- These pumpkin pie bites are perfectly delicious to eat right away, but even better when chilled for 30 minutes or so.
+- These pumpkin pie bites are perfectly delicious to eat right away, but they’re even better when chilled for about 30 minutes.

 - I used regular white chocolate chips.
 Milk or dark chocolate are other yummy options.